bnvk/Conjuror/README.md

 2015-02-08, 2, updated commands & documentation, beardo, home, 0.00
 ```

-Currently, you need to need manually add items to the CSV, which is less than ideal, but an easy time tracker command is next on the agenda, we promise!
+You can manually add items to the CSV, or you can use the rough implemenation of the time tracker tool by running a separate script called
+`track.js` read more about this below.

 ## Commands